sharkdp/insect/README.md

 - Supported units (remember that you can use tab completion).

-  All SI-accepted units support metric prefixes.
-In addition, [binary prefixes](https://en.wikipedia.org/wiki/Binary_prefix) (`MiB`, `GiB`, ...) are also supported.
+  All SI-accepted units support metric prefixes and [binary prefixes](https://en.wikipedia.org/wiki/Binary_prefix) (`MiB`, `GiB`, ...).

   | Unit                                                                         | Syntax                                                                      |
   |------------------------------------------------------------------------------|-----------------------------------------------------------------------------|